rust-lang/rust/guide.md

 incrementality, due to the fact that syntax changes after every file modification.

 We solve this problem during the lowering step of name resolution.
-Lowering query actually produces a *pair* of outputs: `LoweredModule` and [`SourceMap`].
+The lowering query actually produces a *pair* of outputs: `LoweredModule` and [`SourceMap`].
-`LoweredModule` module contains [imports], but in a position-independent form.
+The `LoweredModule` module contains [imports], but in a position-independent form.
 The `SourceMap` contains a mapping from position-independent imports to (position-dependent) syntax nodes.